Love Is All You Need: Location

 The southern Italian scenes were shot in Sorrento and on the Amalfi Coast.

 Soundtrack

 The film's soundtrack features multiple versions of the song "That's Amore".

 Reception

-Love Is All You Need has a 75% approval rating on Rotten Tomatoes and a 60/100 average on Metacritic.
+On review aggregator Rotten Tomatoes, 75% of 108 reviews are positive, with an average of 6.4/10.
+The critics consensus reads, "Undeniably slight and fluffy, Love Is All You Need is redeemed by its picturesque setting and warm performances by Pierce Brosnan and Trine Dyrholm."
+Metacritic assigned the film a score of 60 out of 100 based on 26 critics, indicating "mixed or average reviews".

 Awards and accolades

 In 2013, Love Is All You Need was selected as best comedy film at the 26th European Film Awards.